London landlords squeeze cash from dead space

 Vacant shops around train and subway stations or Olympic venues are being rented by smaller sporting and drinks brands in need of makeshift space to store merchandise, Hughes-Webb said.

 Equally those with empty space near venues may not see a big pay day.
-The London Olympic organising committee (LOCOG) bans non-sponsors from advertising within 300 metres of venues, keeping demand in check, property experts say.
+The London Olympic organizing committee (LOCOG) bans non-sponsors from advertising within 300 meters of venues, keeping demand in check, property experts say.

 “We are most definitely making money from this,” Simon Donaldson, Lend Lease’s head of retail operations said, declining to say how much but adding it would be substantially more without the LOCOG rules.